 Steven J. Shumaker is a founding Principal of Shumaker & Sieffert.
-He is a registered U.S. patent attorney specializing in electrical, software, and medical device technologies.
+He is a registered U.S. patent attorney specializing in electronics, software, and medical device technologies.
 His practice focuses on patent preparation and prosecution, infringement and validity counseling, with vast experience providing freedom-to-operate analysis and opinions.

 Prior to founding Shumaker & Sieffert, Steve was a patent attorney with Fish & Richardson and 3M.
 During law school, he was a patent agent with Finnegan, Henderson, Farabow, Garrett & Dunner, and served as a Patent Examiner at the United States Patent and Trademark Office (USPTO).

 Steve has particular technical expertise in medical devices, including implantable medical devices, surgical devices and medical instrumentation, video coding, audio coding, multimedia streaming, graphics processing, cameras, imaging, color management, wireless communication, networking, data storage, software, and electrical circuits.
 He also manages large patent portfolios with pending applications in a vast array of countries around the world.
 Accordingly, Steve is adept at preparing patent applications for global protection, with an eye toward withstanding patent law variations among different countries, especially for electronics-, software- and medical device-related inventions.

 Steve has been an adjunct Professor of Law at the University of Minnesota Law School since 2001, where he teaches patent law courses in Patent Practice and Advanced Patent Practice.
 He is also a Master in the Honorable Judge Jimmie V. Reyna IP Inn of Court, and participates in the AIPLA Electronic and Computer Patent Law Committee.

 In the 2016 edition of the IAM 1000, The World's Leading Patent Professionals, Intellectual Asset Management (IAM) Magazine named Steve in its short list of recommended patent lawyers for patent prosecution in Minnesota.
 Minnesota Law and Politics magazine has identified Steve as a Minnesota Super Lawyer.

 USPTO Issues Final Rules for Implementation of First-Inventor-to-File Features of America Invents Act, Feb.
 2013.